International Festival The Story Continues

 - a snapshot speed book production

 On the Day of Architecture organized by the Swedish Association of Architects, International Festival assembled an editorial team.
 Together with a large portion of the architectural community in Sweden, they produced a book that is a snap-shot of the state of architecture across the globe.
-The book was produced on site over 8 hours by 500 architects and 7 choreographers, fuelled by 1500 cakes.
+The book was produced on site over 8 hours by 500 architects and 7 choreographers fueled by 1500 cakes.
 As well as putting together seminal texts dealing with all aspects of architecture there was online interviews with top class professionals from all over the world, minute to minute monitoring of the upswing and recession of architecture, photo shoots, life size graphic design and opportunities to make your voice heard.

 Check out the 500 diet on-line version HERE